Artist Bio

 Since receiving his degree in 1976, Patrick gained professional experience in several graphic arts including commercial photolabs, lithography, aerial photomapping, and motion graphics.
 He retired after 25 years in law enforcement, specializing in audio and video forensics and multi-media training and production.

-Since then, Patrick has challenged himself to create images.
+Since then, He has challenged himself to create images.
 He credits Man Ray, Rene Magritte, Jerry Uelsmann, and Max Ernst, to name a few, as major influences.
 He strives to create photographic images that are much more than straight-forward documentations, but are personal and surreal interpretations, transformations and abstractions.
 Patrick is a member of the Williamson County Art Guild, Texas Photographic Society, Corpus Christi Art Center, and Artists of Central Texas..
-His images have been shown at a multitude of solo and juried exhibits throughout all three US Coasts, and the UK.
+His images have been shown at a multitude of solo and juried exhibits throughout Texas and the United States, and the UK.

 A third eye.
 Defined as a spiritual concept associated with enlightenment, This figurative third eye views and interprets the physical elements of light, shapes, and colors beyond what is considered typical, mundane, or prevailing.
 It clarifies and removes all ambiguity to human visualizations.
 Our two eyes look, but our third eye sees..
 It is what motivates and creates according to our hearts, whether our hearts be good or bad..